Skip to Content

 The Definitive Guide to the Director Penalty Notice - Dealing with ATO Debt

 A Director Penalty Notice (DPN) is a formal notice issued by the Australian Taxation Office (ATO) to company directors, holding them personally liable for unpaid company debts related to Pay-As-You-Go (PAYG) withholding, Superannuation Guarantee Charge (SGC), and GST (if applicable).
+This guide delves into the serious implications of director liability and the steps company leaders in Australia can take when facing such a situation.
+It's vital to understand that this isn't just a company debt; it's a personal obligation that can have significant ramifications for your individual financial standing.

 How a Director Penalty Notice is Issued